 ← Back to Stories

-Cricket Australia considers privatizing Big Bash League franchises
+Cricket Australia proposes privatizing Big Bash League franchises, facing state resistance

 Consensus Summary